Richard Diebenkorn

 1963

-Even today, I’m going out into the hills of Portland and when I’m looking for a spot to paint, I have Diebenkorn in my head.
+Even now, when I go into the hills around Portland looking for places to paint, I still have Diebenkorn in my head.
 I am looking for a composition that I can duel with Diebenkorn on.

 Finding Himself: